mienaikoe/ziyu/Lore/Plot.md

 ### Driver
 the discovery of wireless communication -
-  - Holragi's use of it to build a technologically superior military force.
+  - Holrag's use of it to build a technologically superior military force.
   - Kip's discovery that Ziyu and its cousins can communicate wirelessly.
   - Mel's kidnapping and interrogation from Fajro
   - Lif's discovery of advanced modulation for